 How to Modify Child Custody in Arizona

-As a general rule, you cannot modify child custody, now referred to as legal decision making, or parenting time until at least one year has passed since the last child custody or parenting time orders were issued by the court.
+There may be a time when you consider how to modify child custody in Arizona.
+As a general rule, you cannot change child custody, now referred to as legal decision-making, or parenting time until at least one year has passed since the last child custody or parenting the court issued time orders.
 An exception to that general rule is if the child’s present environment seriously endangers his or her physical, mental, moral, or emotional health.
 In such “endangerment” cases, a parent may seek to modify child custody or parenting time at any time.
-The applicable statute pertaining to when you may modify an Arizona child custody or parenting time order is ARS 25-411.
+The applicable statute about when you may change an Arizona child custody or parenting time Order is ARS 25-411.

 Regardless whether your case falls within the “endangerment” class of cases or you fall outside of that categorization but still believe the best interests of your child require a modification of the child custody or parenting time orders, you should be prepared to establish a substantial change in circumstances has occurred since the last child custody and parenting time orders were issued by the court.

-The list of potential changed circumstances are endless, but may include the relocation of a parent, the lack of parenting time being exercised by a parent entitled to parenting time, a deterioration in the child’s relationship with one of the parents, and neglect or abuse of the child.
+The list of potentially changed circumstances are endless but may include the relocation of a parent, the lack of parenting time being exercised by a parent entitled to parenting time, a deterioration in the child’s relationship with one of the parents, and neglect or abuse of the child.